Skip to content

 You'll lose muscle mass when you stop creatine supplements.
 However, you need to know that creatine neither directly adds to muscle mass nor its loss when stopped.
 Its dosage increases energy, and you can work out for longer with more enthusiasm.

-With creatine gone, your energy levels deplete, and you may not be able to keep up with the same routine as before, leading to muscle mass.
+With less creatine, your energy levels decrease, and you may become unable to keep up with the same routine as before, leading to a loss in muscle mass as well.

 The Best Way to Stop Creatine Dosage